Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 Dairy-free version

-Use a dairy-free boxed mac and cheese (Annie’s has one), oat milk or unsweetened almond milk in place of regular milk, and a dairy-free cream soup.
-The result is slightly different in texture but the overall dish holds up well.
+Buy a dairy-free boxed mac and cheese (Annie’s makes one), an oat milk or unsweetened almond milk substitute for the regular milk, and a dairy-free cream soup.
+The texture is a bit different but the overall dish holds up well.

 Use a different protein